 Calculating the Split Shifts Premium

-In regions like California, employers must pay a split shift premium to employees who work split shifts.
+In regions like California, employers must pay a premium to employees who work split shifts.
 This premium compensates employees for this scheduling arrangement’s inconvenience and additional expenses.

-The formula for calculating the split shift premium is as follows:
+The formula for calculating this premium is as follows:

-Total Pay at Minimum Wage + One Extra Hour at Minimum Wage – Total Pay at Regular Hourly Rate = Split Shift Premium
+Total Pay at Minimum Wage + One Extra Hour at Minimum Wage – Total Pay at Regular Hourly Rate = Split Shift Pay/Premium

 Let’s break this down step by step:

-1. Calculate the employee’s pay for the day at their regular hourly rate by multiplying the total number of hours worked by their hourly rate.
+- To find the employee’s pay for the day, multiply the total hours worked by their hourly rate.

-2. Determine the employee’s pay for the day at the minimum wage rate, considering the local or state minimum wage (whichever is higher).
+- Calculate the employee’s daily pay using the minimum wage rate.
+Use the local or state minimum wage, whichever is higher.
 Add an extra hour at the minimum wage rate.

 Regular Pay: $18 x 8 hours = $144